Advanced-Vision-and-Learning-Lab/STN-YOLO/README.md

 TBD for paper links

-In this repository, we provide the paper and code for the "Quantitative Analysis of Primary Attribution Explainable Artificial Intelligence Methods for Remote Sensing Image Classification."
+In this repository, we provide the code for the "Spatial Transformer Network You Only Look Once (STN-YOLO) for Improved Object Detection"

 ## Installation Prerequisites